beave/sagan/doc/source/rule-keywords.rst

 .. option:: meta_content: "string %sagan% string",$VAR;

 This option allows you to create a content like rule option that functions with variable content.
-For example, let's say you want to trigger on the strings "Usernname: bob", "Username: frank" and "Username: mary".
+For example, let's say you want to trigger on the strings "Username: bob", "Username: frank" and "Username: mary".
 Without meta_content, this example would require three separate rules with content keywords.
 The meta_content allows you to make one rule option with multiple variables.
 For example:

 **meta_content: "Username|3a| %sagan%", $USERS;**

-Note: The |3a| is the hexidecimal representation of a ':' .
+Note: The |3a| is the hexadecimal representation of a ':' .

 The %sagan% variable is populated with the values in $USERS.
 To populate the $USER variable, the sagan.conf would have the following variable declaration: